peterwilli/Thingy/README.md

       - If you're starting fresh, you can use the following command in the bot directory: `docker run -v $(pwd):/opt/thingy/data -d --name=thingy peterwilli/thingy:latest`

-      - If you've ran the bot on JCloud before, chances are it's already up.
+      - If you used an older version of Thingy (before Oct 21 2022), chances are it's already up.
 Run `jc list` either in an already spawned container, or whatever your current setup is.
-If there's a link, you can run `jina status <id from jc list>` to see if it's the thingy flow (typically contains executors like `stable_diffusion_txt2img` and `stable_diffusion_img2img`)
+If there's a link, you can run `jina status <id from jc list>` to see if it's the thingy flow (typically contains executors like `stable_diffusion_txt2img` and `stable_diffusion_img2img`). **Remove this instance!** The bot will make a new one.

-        You can now run `docker run -v $(pwd):/opt/thingy/data -it --name=thingy --env CURRENT_JCLOUD_URL=grpcs://xxxxx.wolf.jina.ai peterwilli/thingy:2.0-alpha3` where xxxxx is your Jina instance ID.

     - Once it is running, log in to JCloud by running: `docker exec -it thingy jc login`.
 You should now get a link that you can copy-paste in your browser to login.

-    - You should now see a error about docker not being present, that's ok, it will still work.

     - Now you should be able to run `/stable_diffusion` and other peculiarities in Discord!
 The first time it might take a while to run.